Clean Cart Not Charging or Hitting? Fix It Now

 Oil Leaking

-Oil leaking from the mouthpiece or base of the device is uncommon on authentic Clean Carts but can happen under certain conditions:
+Oil leaking from the mouthpiece or base is uncommon on authentic Clean Carts but can happen under certain conditions:

-1. Check storage temperature.
+Check storage temperature.
 Heat causes oil to thin and seep through seals.
-If the device was left in a hot car, pocket near body heat for extended time, or in direct sunlight, the oil may have liquefied enough to leak.
-Store at room temperature.
+If the device was left in a hot car, in a pocket near body heat for an extended period, or in direct sunlight, the oil may have liquefied enough to leak.
+Store at room temperature (60 to 80 degrees Fahrenheit).

 If a brand-new Clean Cart is leaking heavily out of the box, it may have been damaged in transit or it may be counterfeit.
 Authentic devices are factory-sealed and leak-tested.
-Contact us through our support page with your order number and we will resolve it.
+Contact support with your order number for resolution.

-If you have tried every fix above and the device shows zero response — no LED, no vapor, no charging indication — run through this final checklist:
+If every fix above has failed and the device shows zero response (no LED, no vapor, no charging indication), run through this final checklist:

 1. Confirm the cable works.
 Plug the same USB-C cable into your phone or another device.
-If the cable charges other devices, the cable is fine.
+If it charges other devices, the cable is fine.

 2. Confirm the power source works.
-Plug a different device into the same adapter/outlet.
+Plug a different device into the same adapter and outlet.
 If other devices charge, the power source is fine.

 3. Leave plugged in for 30 minutes.
 A deeply depleted battery may need extended time before showing any sign of life.